maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 /**
  * Service responsible for periodically fetching transit data and storing it in Ignite.
- * Implements a resilient data ingestion pipeline with configurable scheduling.
  *
- * This service uses a scheduled executor to periodically fetch data from the GTFS
+ * This service uses a scheduled executor to periodically fetch data from the
- * feed and store it in the Ignite database using batch processing for efficiency.
+ * GTFS feed and store it in the Ignite database.
  */
-public class DataIngestionService {
+public class IngestService {
-    private final GTFSFeedClient feedClient;
+    private final GtfsService feedService;
-    private final IgniteClient igniteClient;
+    private final ConnectService connectionService;
     private final ScheduledExecutorService scheduler;
     private ScheduledFuture<?> scheduledTask;
     private int batchSize = 100; // Default batch size